 Are you currently buying or selling a home in the Greenville, SC area?
 Local REALTOR®, Elizabeth Faulkner and mortgage lender, Andrew Evans, are here to demystify common real estate selling and buying myths.
+Thank you to Elizabeth Faulkner for sponsoring this article!

 Myth #1: Looking for a house is the first step of the home buying process.